 While it can feel incredibly overwhelming to find damaging content about yourself online, there are steps you can take to get that content removed (or at least taken off of the search engine’s search results).

 At Minc Law, we have extensive experience removing damaging and defamatory internet content.
-Contact us today to schedule your free, initial no-obligation consultation by calling us at (216) 373-7706, filling out our contact form, or speaking with a chat representative.
+Contact us today to schedule your free, initial no-obligation consultation with an intake specialist by calling us at (216) 373-7706, filling out our contact form, or speaking with a chat representative.